bkesterbyld/maroon-potato/src/pages/index.md

     title: The Data & Logic API for Edge Computing
     subtitle: ''
     content: >
-      Above crunches data right next to your user endpoints and keeps it synchronized around the world, delivering the fastest data experiences.
+      Above crunches data right next to user endpoints and keeps it synchronized around the world, essentially giving you access to a multi-cloud global supercomputer via an API call
     actions:
       - label: Request Private Beta Access
         url: /general-enquiries